FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: FLIQS Framework

 \textbf{Cost and Reward Function}: FLIQS uses the quadratic cost model, bit operations (BOPs), as described in Equation~\ref{eq:cost} where $b(\alpha)$ is the total bitwidth of the current layer architecture $\alpha$ and $MAC_l(\alpha)$ represents the number of multiply-accumulates (MACs) in layer $l$.
 Quadratic cost models, which predict power and area, are particularly useful in model-accelerator co-design where multipliers dominate resources and scale quadratically in power and area~\cite{zhang2022pokebnn}.

-This model cost is combined with the quality signal in the absolute reward function shown in Equation~\ref{eq:reward}~\cite{bender2020tunas}.
+This model cost is combined with the quality signal, $Q(\alpha)$, in the absolute reward function shown in Equation~\ref{eq:cost}~\cite{bender2020tunas}.
+This quality signal is model and application dependent but in the simple case is the validation accuracy.
 The absolute reward function includes a cost target $C_T$ that provides the user control over the accuracy-performance trade off.
 More restrictive targets tend to result in less compute-intensive models (as shown in Figure~\ref{fig:example-qs}), which often have lower accuracy.
 This resultant cost term is combined with the model quality using the cost scalar $\gamma$, which balances the importance of performance and quality.

-\textbf{RL Controller}: The RL controller learns a policy $\pi_l(\alpha)$ for each layer $l$ that represents a probability distribution over each layer architecture $\alpha$.
+\textbf{RL Controller}: The RL controller is in charge of choosing the model architecture at each step.
+It learns a policy $\pi_l(\alpha)$ for each layer $l$ that represents a probability distribution over each architecture $\alpha$.
 At each training step, the controller samples and applies a new layer architecture $\alpha_l\sim\pi_l(\alpha)$.
 The channel widths are efficiently searched by applying channel masks, which dynamically zero out channels and reuse the underlying weights during training.
 This policy $\pi_l(\alpha)$ is parameterized by $\theta_{l,\alpha}$, where $\theta_{l,\alpha}$ represents the logit for the $\alpha^{th}$ decision in the $l^{th}$ layer.
 These logits are then passed through a softmax layer to produce the policy probability distribution.

-After sampling and assigning the model architecture, $\boldsymbol{\alpha}$, the reward $r(\boldsymbol{\alpha})$ is calculated according to Equation~\ref{eq:reward}.
+After sampling and assigning the model architecture, $\boldsymbol{\alpha}$, the reward $r(\boldsymbol{\alpha})$ is calculated according to Equation~\ref{eq:cost}.
 However, since the reward depends on the quality signal, which increases throughout training, the difference between the running average of previous rewards, $\bar{r}(\boldsymbol{\alpha})$, and the current reward is used instead: $r_\Delta(\boldsymbol{\alpha}) = \bar{r}(\boldsymbol{\alpha}) - r(\boldsymbol{\alpha})$.
 Then, the REINFORCE algorithm~\cite{williams1992simple} is used to update the policy $\pi_l(\alpha)$ by performing gradient descent on the policy loss, $\mathcal{L}_\theta$: